Spirit and Traditions

 New Student Convocation

 After the New Student Convocation ceremony, current Pacific students, faculty, alumni and staff gather outside of Faye Spanos Concert Hall to greet the new students with a Tiger Roar.
 Members of the campus community form two lines and roar as loud as they can as the new students walk through them.
-Afterwards, everyone enjoys a campus barbeque where current students, faculty and staff get to know each other better.
+Afterward, everyone enjoys a campus barbecue where current students, faculty and staff get to know each other better.

-In the 1960s, two engineering students brought a large boulder from Placerville and placed it in front of the School of Engineering and Computer Science.
-Years later a second boulder, one shaped like a chair, was placed nearby.
 They are now known as the Graffiti Rocks.
 It is a Pacific custom for students to sneak out in the middle of the night and paint the two large rocks.
 On any given day the rocks may display Greek letters, birthday announcements, student art, or an advertisement for an on-campus event.

 The Orange Army